1999 Porsche 911 (996.1) GT3 Guards Red - poster print

 Quality: 50 x 70cm Giclée printed on a HP Designjet Z6 large format poster printer using HP All-Pigment Ink onto 200gsm matt art paper stock for vibrant and accurate colour reproduction.
 A3 size printed on a Konica Minolta Accurioprint C3070L Digital laser press on to 300gsm Pro Design coated paper stock.

-Shipping: Supplied inside a strong 2.5mm card tube.
-Shipping price includes all packaging materials.
+Shipping: Posters are rolled inside a sleeve, placed within a strong 2.5mm card tube.
+Shipping is via a tracked Royal Mail Special Delivery service and the cost includes all packaging materials.